cedalo/streamsheets-documentation/docs/_sources/maincomponents/streamsheet.rst.txt

 + “Calculate Streamsheet” defines the recalculation mode of a Streamsheet:

-    + “**Continuously**”: The Streamsheet is recalculated continuously and cyclically until the machine is stopped - also if NO messages are received.
-The sheet´s cycle time is the cycle time of the Stream Machine.
+    + “**Continuously**”: The Streamsheet is recalculated continuously and cyclically until the App is stopped - also if NO messages are received.
+The sheet´s cycle time is the cycle time of the App.
 (This is the default setting)
     + “**On Message Arrival**”: Every time a message is received, the sheet is calculated immediately.
-In this mode message queues are not formed because the sheet is recalculated irrespective of the cycle time of the Stream Machine.
+In this mode message queues are not formed because the sheet is recalculated irrespective of the cycle time of the App.
     + “**On EXECUTE Formula**”: The calculation of a Streamsheet is triggered by another Streamsheet which contains an :ref:`EXECUTE` formula.
-This triggering sheet must be in the same Stream Machine.
+This triggering sheet must be in the same App.
 Note: The sheet triggering the execution will pause its calculation in the cell containing EXECUTE, wait until the triggered sheet has completed its calculation and, then, resume its calculation.
-    + “**On Machine Start**”: The Streamsheet calculates once when the Stream Machine is started.
+    + “**On App Start**”: The Streamsheet calculates once when the App is started.
-    + “**On Machine Stop**”: The Streamsheet calculates when the Machine is being stopped.
+    + “**On App Stop**”: The Streamsheet calculates when the App is being stopped.
     + “**On Time**”: A date and time for the calculation can be defined.
 Additionally, a sheet-specific interval can be set to recalculate the sheet cyclically.
-This interval only applies to this sheet and overwrites the cycle time of its Stream Machine.
+This interval only applies to this sheet and overwrites the cycle time of its App.
     + “**On Random**”: A date and time for the calculation and additionally an interval for the recalculation can be defined.
 In this respect it is similar to “On Time”, however, the calculation will not be triggered at the beginning of each interval but randomly during the interval.
 This mode provides a way for introducing randomness, which can be interesting when simulating data sources, for instance.

 + Loop through array (one calculation per array element): This comes in handy if your messages contain information through which you want to loop, e.g. a list of ordered products.
 If this option is checked, an array element within incoming messages can be selected.
 Then, the Streamsheet loops through all elements which are subsumed under this array element.
 As a result, not one message per calculation is processed but only one element under the array element.
 The easiest way to set a loop element is to right-click on it in the inbox-payload and choose this option.
 Alternatively, you can define it and its superelement by listing the respective keys.